stlab/better-code/better-code/src/chapter-2-contracts.md

   /// Adds a new employee named `name` with manager `m`, returning the
   /// new employee's ID.
   ///
-  /// - Precondtion: `m` identifies an employee. public addEmployee(_ name: String, managedBy m: EmployeeID) -> EmployeeID
+  /// - Precondition: `m` identifies an employee. public addEmployee(_ name: String, managedBy m: EmployeeID) -> EmployeeID

   /// Removes the employee identified by `e`.